Donald's Dilemma

-Donald's Dilemma is a 1947 Walt Disney Studios animated cartoon directed by Jack King and starring Donald and Daisy Duck.
+Donald's Dilemma is a Walt Disney Studios animated cartoon directed by Jack King and starring Donald and Daisy Duck.
 It was originally released on July 11, 1947 in the United States.
-This short is somewhat of a misnomer.
-Although Donald is the official headliner for this cartoon, Daisy is the actual protagonist.
-The dilemma of the title is actually offered to her, not to Donald.
+The title of this short is a misnomer, as it is Daisy, rather than Donald, who confronts the story's central dilemma.
+The song "No One But Donald Duck", which became Donald Duck's official theme song, made its debut in this cartoon.